themiskon/Report1/README.md

 <p>Add, next to the variable you are interested in:</p>
 <p>var + (i-1)*change factor</p>
-<p>As default you can check 5 variables.
+<p>As default you can check 5 values.
 Please replace the lines in file sensianalysis regarding the legend. you can also use negative
 values if you want to do the sensitivity analysis around a specific value. </p>

 <p>The file gridsensitivity.m uses the functions in files calclightNS.mlx and report1NS.
 It creates a fiigure that shows that